chiefmikey/auth-server/README.md

 # **Auth Server**

-_Headless API for handling front end requests and returning content to a serverless front end_
+_Headless API for handling front end authentication requests and returning content to a serverless front end_